mkscrg/WebPaste/README.md

 ## DOM in the Pasteboard

-When you copy from a website, your browser maps your selection to DOM elements, then converts those to HTML which it writes to the system pasteboard.
+When you copy from a website, your browser maps your selection to DOM elements, then converts those elements to HTML which it writes to the pasteboard.
 When you paste into a website, the browser reads that HTML and converts it back to DOM elements[^0].
-The site you're pasting into then does ... whatever it feels like with those elements.
+Then the site you've pasted into does ... whatever it feels like.

-Extracted-from-a-live-website DOM elements are not a great format for copying and pasting.
-The DOM mixes content we care about—the actual text, as well as basic structures like lists, links, and headings—with a lot of presentational noise and implementation details that we'd rather omit.
-It's great (maybe) for building websites, but it fails quickly for our use case.
-The copied-and-pasted output includes all that noise that we don't want.
+This process is not setup for success.
+The DOM is a messy intermediate step in the process of making websites, full of site-specific implementation details and accidental complexity.
+It mixes content we care about—actual text, as well as basic structures like lists, links, and headings—with a lot of noise we'd rather omit.
+That's why our naively copied-and-pasted text looks like a zombie cutout of the site we copied from.

-Try pasting from Google Docs into GMail, and you'll discover:
+Worse, try copying from a rich text editor like Google Docs into GMail:
 - the fonts and font sizes are off
 - everything is bold, but sometimes not the _same_ bold as if you'd clicked the `B` icon
 - indendation levels are arbitrary, depending on some hidden state in your GDoc